 - Final Project (February to July): Students will work on a finance topic of their choice under the supervision of a faculty member.
 Throughout the project, students will have the opportunity to think independently and creatively about an important financial topic, apply their quantitative skills, and ultimately showcase marketable skillsets in an area of their interest.

 International Study Trip

-In the Fall, students enrolled in the Masters of Management in Finance (MMF) program travel to New York City to witness firsthand how today’s financial sector operates in a booming metropolis.
+In the Fall, students enrolled in the MMF program travel to New York City to witness firsthand how today’s financial sector operates in a booming metropolis.
 Over the span of two days and thanks to McGill’s extensive alumni network, students meet with several distinct financial organizations that operate across a variety of areas, such as asset management, real estate, risk management, and private equity.